hanjoes/slickwrap/README.md

 # Slickwrap

 Trying to mimic emacs's easy-to-use auto wrap.
-This package uses _editor.preferredLineLength_ from [WrapGuide](https://github.com/atom/wrap-guide) package to control line length.
-If WrapGuide package is not installed, _Max Row Length_ from the package setting is used (default to 80).
+This package uses _editor.preferredLineLength_ from [wrap-guide](https://github.com/atom/wrap-guide) package to control line length.
+If wrap-guide package is not installed, _Max Row Length_ from the package setting is used (default to 80).

 ## Usage